underscoredLabs/website-docs-dLabs/docs/index.md

 ---
 title: _dLabs SDK
-summary: A plugin bridging Ethereum Tokens to Unity.
+summary: Bridge games to the blockchain.
 ---

 # \_dLabs Documentation

-A plugin to bridge Unity to the blockchain.
+Bridge games to the blockchain.

 ## Introduction